 Gordon Ramsay’s Turkey Gravy with Cider and Walnut

-- Add some crushed walnuts into the gravy boat and ladle hot gravy.
-Serve hot on rested turkey.
+- Add some crushed walnuts to the bottom of the gravy boat and ladle hot gravy.
+Serve hot on rested turkey